lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-* __Refactoring:__ As shown below, in this situation, instead of using the ``case`` control-flow structure, it is better to delegate the response variations handling to a specific function (multi-clause), using pattern matching for each API response variation.
+* __Refactoring:__ As shown below, in this situation, instead of using the ``case`` control-flow structure, it is better to delegate the responses handling to a specific function (multi-clause), using pattern matching for each API response variation.

   ```elixir
   def get_customer(customer_id) when is_integer(customer_id) do